 π in Excel is represented by a function PI()

 Calculating TAN Value using TAN and RADIANS Function

 Calculating TAN Value using TAN and PI Function

-For example, if an airplane is flying at a height of 3000m and it makes an angle to an observer on the ground of 26° and we want to find the distance of the plane from the observer.
+For example, if an airplane is flying at the height of 3000m and it makes an angle to an observer on the ground of 26°, and we want to find the distance of the plane from the observer.

 As we know that TAN Θ = opposite side/ adjacent side

 Here the opposite side = altitude of the plane from the ground, which is equal to 3000 meters.